Misteryo sa Tuwa: Plot

-Meanwhile, the trio still has no idea what are they going to do with the money they got from the recovered briefcase but Jamin is worried about Castro due to the said thing.
-While the personnel is leaving for Manila, Castro tells Mayor Valle about the briefcase and the latter made a deal with him.
+Meanwhile, the trio still has no idea what they will do with the money they got from the recovered briefcase but Jamin is worried about Castro due to the said thing.
+While the personnel is leaving for Manila, Castro tells Mayor Valle about the briefcase and the latter makes a deal with him.
 Castro agrees with the deal and admits to him that he was fed up living in the camp.
-With the worry about the rumors, Mesiong said that the money is ours and he would threaten to kill if someone wants to take back the money they got from the briefcase.
+With the worry about the rumors, Mesiong said that the money now belongs to the trio themselves and he would threaten to kill them if someone wanted to take back the money they got from the briefcase.

-At the town's capital, the townsfolk gathered together at the Anti-Rat Campaign and Mayor Valle is present at the event.
-While the town secretary began to talk, Mayor Valle began creating a plan on taking back the briefcase with Santos, who has second thoughts about the plan he would do.
+At the town's center or "poblacion", the townsfolk gathered together at the Anti-Rat Campaign and Mayor Valle was present at the event.
+As the town secretary began to talk, Mayor Valle began creating a plan to take back the briefcase with Santos, who had second thoughts about the plan he would do.
 On the following day, Mayor Valle returns to the camp and talks with the other men, especially Castro about the plan privately.
 Moments later, Ponsoy, Mesiong, Jamin, and the rest of the loggers return home but at night, things get even worse.
 A group of men, whose heads were covered with bayong, began terrorizing the village, kidnapping the trio one by one, and when Didong came to check at Mesiong's house, he was shot to death, leading to the panic of the villagers and soldiers.
-After Santos informed the success to Mayor Valle and started to regret it, the latter told the former that there will be no back-outs in the mission.
-The following morning, Mayor Valle arrives at the camp furious and asks Captain Salgado where Castro is at.
+After Santos informed the success to Mayor Valle and started to regret it, the latter told the former that there would be no back-outs in the mission.
+The following morning, Mayor Valle arrives at the camp furious and asks Captain Salgado where Castro is.